heysokam/idtech3-modules/readme.md

 # id-Tech3 Modules
 Quick and dirty extraction of id-Tech3 Engine elements, so that they don't depend on anything other than the stdlib.

-Mostly a sandbox for extracting elements to be implemented into [id-Tech3+](https://github.com/heysokam/id3plus).
-Code in that repo should be an overall better fit for any project, since its also made modular in nature.

 ## Description
 Each individual module contains as few dependencies as possible.
 This is so they can be integrated into a different project, or wrapped for usage in a different language.